Can site visit expenses count toward our 5% distribution requirement? - Exponent Philanthropy

 Can site visit expenses count toward our 5% distribution requirement?

-• Most grants for charitable purposes to public charities, noncharities, and eligible individuals (e.g., scholarships) if specific IRS rules are followed; one important exception is the case of grants to certain supporting organizations
+• Most grants for charitable purposes (to public charities, noncharities, and eligible individuals like scholarships) if IRS rules are followed.
+Note: Grants to certain supporting organizations have exceptions.

-• Direct charitable activities (e.g., providing technical assistance, conducting research, publishing reports)
+• Direct charitable activities (e.g., providing technical assistance, research, publishing reports)

-• Portions of salaries or meeting expenses related to overseeing investments
+• Portions of salaries or meeting costs related to overseeing investments

 Still have questions?